 A day on the beautiful beaches of the Outer Banks means lots of fun in the sun....and sand.

-Not only is it irritatingto leave the beach covered in sand, but if your belongings are caked with sand, it can, and will, quickly find its way into your car and vacation home.
+Not only is it irritating to leave the beach covered in sand but if your belongings are caked with sand, it can, and will, quickly find its way into your car and vacation home.

-Grab a chair.
+Grab a chair

-Wear flip flops.
+Wear flip flops

-Take the plunge.
+Take the plunge

 Before packing up and heading home, take a dip in the ocean to loosen and remove sand in your bathing suit.
-(For stubborn grains, you can try quickly pullingoff your suit and putting it back on while submerged.)

 After a gingerly walk through the sand, do a final rinse under the beachside shower.
 Don't forget the feet!
 You're all set for a sand-free walk to the car.

-Baby powder...it's not just for babies.
+Baby powder...it's not just for babies

 Keep a bottle of baby powder handy.
 Sprinkle it on your feet and hands to help remove any residual sand before you load up in your car.

-Use an old sheet.
+Use an old sheet

 Bristly "Welcome" mats outside the front and back doors will catch sand on feet before it can get through the door.
 Small rugs just inside each door will help as well.

-Keep swimsuits in one area; a laundry room or back porch is ideal,but you can create a makeshift changing area with a sheet and clothesline.
-Instruct kids to change into and out of their swim suits only in that area.
-Include towels, simple hooks where swimsuits can be hung up to dry, andterrycloth robes to encourage kids to leave behind as much sand as possible.
+Keep swimsuits in one area: a laundry room, back porch, or outdoor shower area is ideal.
+Instruct kids and other family members to change into and out of their swimsuits only in that area.
+Include towels, simple hooks where swimsuits can be hung up to dry, and terrycloth robes or a simple change of clothes to encourage everyone to leave behind as much sand as possible.

-Suck it up.
+Suck it up